-Talk + auto follow Talk and listen can be activated separately.
+Talk + auto follo w Talk and listen can be activated separately.
 The listen assignment listens to whatever is assigned to the talk key.
-Talk + auto listen Both talk and listen activate when talk is activated.
+Talk + auto lister Both talk and listen activate when talk is activated.
 Talk + auto mute Listen turns off when talk is activated.
-Talk + auto information, searc Description and II Listen is always be on, and talk may be turned on or off.
-Talk + auto table If an IFB talk has an auto-table listen assignment, talk and listen can be independently activated.
+Talk + auto recip rocal Listen is always on, and talk may be turned on or off.
+Talk + auto table If an IFB talk key has an auto table listen assignment, talk and listen can be independently activated.
 The listen key listens to whatever is defined as the IFB Listen Source for the IFB assigned to the talk key.
 For an assignment other than IFB, auto-table acts like auto-follow.
-NOTE: - f the auto-table feature is beyond the scope of this manual.
-For further for IFB in the AZedit help file or user manual.
-Read the topics IFB Auto-Table Setup Procedures .
-All Call Key y Activating the key activates all keys to the left of the original key (up to, but not including, another all call key.
-Talk + DIM If a point-to-point key has the DIM function as a level 2 talk assignment, activating the key causes the crosspoint levels to diminish for any other intercom ports currently listening to the same destination and are in the same DIM table. - f DIM tables is beyond the scope of this manual.
-For further information, search AZedit help file or user manual.
+A full explanation of the auto table feature is beyond the scope of this manual.
+For further information, search for IFB in the AZedit help file or user manual.
+Read the topics IFB Auto-Table Description and IFB Setup Procedures.
+All Call Key Activating the key activates all keys to the left of the original key (up to, but not including, another All Call key.
+Talk + DIM If a Point-to-Point key has the DIM function as a level 2 talk assignment, activating the key causes the crosspoint levels to diminish for any other intercom ports currently listening to the same destination and that are in the same DIM table.
+REFERENCE: A full explanation of DIM tables is beyond the scope of this manual.